mojoee/mojoee/README.md

 # Intro

-- 🔭 I’m currently working on optimization of RMFS and OCR for image scans
+- 🔭 I’m currently working on optimization of RMFS and Similarity Search via embeddings
 - 🌱 I’m currently learning AMPL
 - 👯 I’m looking to collaborate on any machine learning/ optimization projects that can enhance my skills!
 Reach out to me :)
 - 🤔 I’m looking for help with my research :D